Ecomm-Data-Systems/API-Documentation/catalog/products.md

 ## Variants

-If a product has variants, it will have a product_type of ADVANCED and the product object will contain an array of variants of that product.
+If a product has variants, it will have a product_type of ```ADVANCED``` and the product object will contain an array of variants of that product.

+> :bulb: Tip: Your product detail page should detect if the product is advanced and has variants.
+And then present the user with the variant options.

 Response example
 ```json